tapegram/blog/blog/on_retros/README.md

 If your organization change management process is ok with it, I'd suggest allowing for paired PRs to merge immediately after tests pass, though of course you should still circulate the PR to allow other's the opportunity to stay informed or make suggestions, even if they are after merging a PR.
 You can always revert it or do a follow-up if someone brings up something smart two hours later!

 ### Bottlenecks in UAT/Testing/QA

+*Note, these terms (UAT, Testing, QA, etc.) are a little ambiguous and the differences are not always clear, but I'm just going to ignore that for now as I think everyone can understand what part of the process this is describing.

 Once code is flowing, the next place tickets tend to bottleneck is in the UAT and QA/Testing stage.